zhaonat/py-maxwell-fd3d/README.md

 ## Examples

-1. Dipole in Vacuum (vacuum.ipynb)
+1. Dipole in Vacuum (vacuum.ipynb): a radiating dipole in vacuum with the domain truncated by a PML.
 ![Alt text](./img/vacuum_slices.png?raw=true "Title")

 2. Plane Wave (plane-wave test)